chriskgernon/chriskgernon/final_project/index.md

 ### Future improvements

 I would add a real legend to the map.
 Additionally, there was some issues visualizing my clusters based on the type of internet browser used.
 Firefox proved to be the least bugger.
 The cluster visualizations did not appear on chrome or edge.
+Also, I would visualize the location of each distributor based on the total number of pills they dispensed.

 # Discussion